Drama Camp 2020 Dates & Productions

 What is MHDG?

-Michiana Homeschool Drama Group (MHDG) provides the opportunity for area homeschoolers to participate in a one week drama camp.
+Michiana Homeschool Drama Group (MHDG) exists to provide area homeschoolers with the opportunity to participate in a one week drama camp.
 Students are instructed by a team of highly qualified and talented young peaople from the Academy of Arts in South Carolina.

 What is the Academy of Arts?